Noxyse/PHP_basics/README.md

 ```

 #### Connecting to the Database:
-- `$conn = new mysqli("localhost", "username", "password", "database");` tries to establish a connection to the MySQL database server.
+`$conn = new mysqli("localhost", "username", "password", "database");`
+- Tries to establish a connection to the MySQL database server.
 If successful, `$conn` will hold the connection object.

 #### Checking for connection errors:
 ```